 - Financial compensation for injury or death (diyah) has historically differed between men and women.

-- Fathers are recognized as primary legal guardians of children.
+- Fathers are recognized as primary legal guardians of children past the age of seven.

 - Husbands can restrict a wife’s ability to obtain a passport or travel abroad.